Otumian-empire/swift-python/exercise0.md

 ## Set up environment

 The code presented in this book would run on any major operating system.
-The reader may need, a development environment which we shall use to write and test the codes.
+The reader may need, a development environment which we shall use to write and test the code.

 There are basically three ways to set up and either is okay as far as the reader is confident in the environment chosen.
 We assume the user is using a PC.